chantelspicer/chantelspicer/README.md

 <h1 align="center">Hi there 👋, I'm Chantel</h1>
-<h3 align="center">A passionate Registered Nurse and data analyst who is eager to bridge the gap between healthcare and technology.</h3>
+<h3 align="center">A passionate Registered Nurse and data analyst eager to bridge the gap between healthcare and technology.</h3>

 - 🔭 I’m currently working on **SQL and Tableau projects for data analysis.**